-Tax rates on noneligible dividends are set to rise in 2018 for Canadians.
-These tax increases will undoubtedly have an impact on individual investors and certain corporations.
-As an accountant, it’s critical you understand how to properly deal with these increases for your clients.
+Tax rates on non-eligible dividends were on the rise in 2018, a trend that’s expected to continue through 2020.
+These tax increases undoubtedly have an impact on individual investors and certain corporations.
+As an accountant, you should understand how to apply these increases properly for your clients and your firm.

-Noneligible dividends are any dividends issued by a public or private corporation in Canada that aren’t eligible for the enhanced dividend tax credit.
-These dividends are also called regular, ordinary, or small business dividends.
-Noneligible dividends also include dividends paid out of income that’s eligible for the federal small business income tax rate.
+Non-eligible dividends are disbursements issued by a public or private corporation in Canada that aren’t eligible for the enhanced dividend tax credit.
+These dividends are also called regular, ordinary, or small-business dividends.
+Non-eligible dividends also include dividends paid out of income that’s eligible for the federal small-business income tax rate.

-Finance Minister Bill Morneau released a Notice of Ways and Means Motion to Amend the Canadian Income Tax Act in October 2017, which included a reduction of corporate income taxes that applied to small business earnings.
-The following month, Ontario’s Finance Minister Charles Sousa introduced legislation that also included a reduction to taxes based on small business earnings and a proposed increase in personal tax rates on noneligible dividends.
-The result of these pieces of legislation is that federal and Ontario’s tax rates on small business earnings each decrease in 2018.
-The federal rate goes from 10.5 percent in 2017 to 10 percent in 2018, and the Ontario rate drops from 4.5 percent in 2017 to 3.5 percent in 2018.
+In October of 2017, Finance Minister Bill Morneau released a motion to amend the Canadian Income Tax Act, which included a reduction of corporate income taxes that applied to earnings from small businesses.
+The following month, Ontario’s Finance Minister Charles Sousa introduced legislation that also included a reduction to taxes based on small-business earnings, as well as a proposed increase in personal tax rates on non-eligible dividends.
+The result of this legislation was that federal tax rates on small-business earnings both decreased in 2018.
+The federal rate dropped from 10.5% to 10% in 2018, and the Ontario rate dropped from 4.5% to 3.5% in 2018.

-The reason the tax rate on noneligible dividends is increasing is to maintain the integrative nature of the personal and corporate tax structures.
-This attempts to ensure that the total amount of taxes at the personal and corporate level remain roughly the same regardless if the income is earned as an individual or through a corporation.
+The tax rate on non-eligible dividends was increased to help maintain the integrity of personal and corporate tax structures.
+In other words, personal and corporate taxes remain roughly the same regardless if the income earned was by an employee or by a CEO.

 Concerns for Canadian-Controlled Private Corporations

-There is concern that one of the five types of Canadian corporations, Canadian-controlled private corporations (CCPCs), will see an overall tax increase because of the overall legislative changes.
-Cases may exist where an individual shareholder in a CCPC has significant accumulated retained earnings that were already taxed at higher historical rates.
-These earnings, once distributed as dividends, will then be subject to higher personal tax rates.
-Since there are no clauses in the legislation to allow for grandfathering of lower rates on these distributions, the extra taxation is causing some alarm.
+Five different types of corporations can be privately controlled in Canada.
+There was concern that one of these types, Canadian-controlled private corporations (CCPCs), would see an overall tax increase because of these legislative changes.
+For instance, if an individual shareholder in a CCPC has a large accumulation of retained earnings that have already been taxed, then these earnings, once distributed as dividends, are subject to an even higher personal tax rate.
+To date, there are no clauses in the legislation that allow for grandfathering the lower rates on these distributions.
+So, the extra taxation is causing alarm.